 9. Add the 3rd slice of toast.

-11. Push a cocktail stick right through each quarter of sandwich and arrange on a serving plate.
+11. Push a cocktail stick right through each quarter of the sandwich and arrange it on a serving plate.
 Add some potato chips to serve alongside your club sandwich.

 Repeat the above for the second sandwich

 You can change the layers and mix the ingredients up a bit, it doesn’t need to be in the exact order listed above.
 So long as you have chicken, bacon, lettuce and tomato, you’ll have a club sandwich!

 We'd love to hear from you and what you thought of our recipe.
 Did you make any changes or add some other ingredients?
 Let us know in the comments below.
 Thanks for reading and happy cooking!